 Water leaks and other plumbing issues are things that every household goes through from time to time.
 In most such situations, hiring a professional plumber is a good idea and one that may save you additional thousands of dollars in water damages.
-There are, however, many things that regular homeowners can do to fix minor plumbing issues and to prevent major ones.
+These plumbing tips for homeowners will help you fix minor plumbing issues and prevent major ones.

 This is arguably the number one rule of DIY plumbing, for obvious reasons.
-Plumbing emergencies, such as cracked pipes or faulty gaskets, can cause water leakage that will severely damage your entire home in a matter of minutes.
-Also, if you live in a multi-story building and have neighbors living below your apartment, the water will quickly reach them and damage their property as well.
-Being able to immediately shut off the valves in case of an emergency can make the difference between a small puddle and a flooded home.
+Plumbing emergencies, such as cracked pipes or faulty gaskets, can cause water leakage that will severely damage your entire home in minutes.
+Also, if you live in a multi-story building and have neighbors living below your apartment, the water will quickly reach them and damage their property.
+Being able to immediately shut off the valves in an emergency can make the difference between a small puddle and a flooded home.

 The shut-off valves are also the first place to go before any other home plumbing job, as any repair or maintenance work needs to be done with no running water in the pipes.
 Their location depends on where you live.
 Most houses have them in the basement or in a utility closet, while apartment shut-off valves are usually covered by an access panel underneath the kitchen sink or near the bathroom toilet.

 It's not uncommon for kitchen or bathroom faucets to start leaking after a few years.
 It usually begins with a drop every few seconds and gradually worsens over time.
 While it may not seem like a major problem, leaky faucets will seriously affect your water bill over the long run, not to mention wasting huge quantities of clean water.
 There's also the possibility of a minor leak turning into a major one at a very bad time — when no one is home, for instance.